equinor/neqsim/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/equinor/neqsim/badge.svg)](https://snyk.io/test/github/equinor/neqsim)
 [![codecov](https://codecov.io/gh/equinor/neqsim/branch/master/graph/badge.svg?token=IRnbAwRDtc)](https://codecov.io/gh/equinor/neqsim)

 NeqSim is the main part of the [NeqSim project](https://equinor.github.io/neqsimhome/).
-NeqSim (Non-Equilibrium Simulator) is a Java library for estimating fluid behavior and process design for oil and gas production.
+NeqSim (Non-Equilibrium Simulator) is a Java library for estimating fluid properties and process design.
-The basis for NeqSim is a library of fundamental mathematical models related to phase behavior and physical properties of oil and gas.
+The basis for NeqSim is a library of fundamental mathematical models related to phase behavior and physical properties of fluids.
 NeqSim is easilly extended with new models.
 NeqSim development was initiated at the [Norwegian University of Science and Technology (NTNU)](https://www.ntnu.edu/employees/even.solbraa).

 ## Releases